 Where our data comes from

-Our primary source for live and historical exchange-rate data is TwelveData.
+Our primary source for live and historical exchange-rate data is TwelveData, covering fiat currencies, cryptocurrencies, and commodities.

-We also use European Central Bank reference rates as an additional reference source.
+We use European Central Bank reference rates as an additional reference source.

 For market context, including which currencies and pairs are most traded globally, we use Bank for International Settlements survey data.